Back to Blog

 1. Assess Your Financial Situation

-• Monthly Income: Ensure you have a stable income source that meets the bank's minimum income requirements.
+Monthly Income: Confirm a stable income that meets the bank's minimum threshold.
+Most entry-level cards require ₹15,000–₹25,000/month; premium cards need ₹75,000+.

 2. Understand Fees and Charges